Zohra Drif: After independence

 After her liberation from prison, Drif went on to create an organization for youth who were orphaned during the Algerian War of Independence, while also working as a criminal lawyer in Algiers.
 She went on to be one of the first women elected to the Algerian Council of the Nations, where she continued to work for 15 years.
+She was a member until January 2016.